Home/Reviews/Resale Assessment/Belysa

 The trade-off is the walk to the MRT.
 Belysa sits at the western end of Pasir Ris town, a 10-12 minute walk to Pasir Ris MRT (EW1).
 For buyers willing to walk that distance, the price already factors it in.
 For buyers who want to walk down a lift lobby into the MRT concourse, Pasir Ris 8 is the only option in the area — at the price you would expect to pay for it.

-This Belysa review covers whether the value is structural or whether the discount is a warning.
-The short answer: should you buy Belysa?
+Does the value hold, or is the discount a warning?
+Should you buy Belysa?
 Yes, if your decision criteria allow for the walk.
 No, if integrated MRT access is non-negotiable.

 QPE Framework diagram showing Quality Price and Exit strategy analysis used for Singapore condo reviews at reviewhomes.sg

 Quality covers developer track record, land size, layouts, MRT access, views, and facilities.
-Price examines total price (not PSF) and how it compares against what the market has tested — is there a price gap, or are you paying above proven territory?
+Price examines total price (not PSF) and how it compares against what the market has tested — is there a price gap, or are you paying above where the market has cleared?
 Exit asks who buys from you when it is time to sell, what the demand pool looks like, and what competing supply exists at resale.

 The Belysa condo is one of only two condominium developments on Pasir Ris Drive 1 itself (the road also hosts Park View Primary School and the bus interchange feeder routes).
 Most Pasir Ris private stock — Coco Palms, D'Nest, Palette — is concentrated along Pasir Ris Grove, a parallel road sitting roughly 200-400m closer to the MRT.

-The development was an Executive Condominium — a hybrid HDB-private product sold to qualifying Singaporean families with combined incomes capped at $14,000 at the time.
+Belysa was an Executive Condominium, a hybrid HDB-private product sold to qualifying Singaporean families with combined incomes capped at $14,000 at the time.
 Five years post-TOP, ECs become eligible for resale to all Singaporeans and PRs.
 Ten years post-TOP, full privatisation: foreigners (subject to standard ABSD), all buyer pools, no restrictions.
 Belysa hit that ten-year mark in May 2024.

 Detail Belysa